forkbb/forkbb/readme.md

 * Note: Root must point to the [**public/**](https://github.com/forkbb/forkbb/tree/master/public) directory.
 * Note: The **index.dist.php** file does not need to be renamed.

+## Favicon
+* You can rename public/favicon48.ico file to public/favicon.ico
+* You can create your own favicon file and copy it to public/favicon.ico

 ## Links

 * Homepage: https://forkbb.ru/